-The COVID-19 Vaccination requirement applies to all the health care facilities with which the Milligan University Nursing program has affiliation agreements and through which students fulfill the clinical curriculum requirements set forth by the Tennessee Board of Nursing and our accrediting agency, The Commission on Collegiate Nursing Education.
+The COVID-19 Vaccination may be required by health care facilities with which the Milligan University Nursing program has affiliation agreements.
+These agencies allow students to fulfill the clinical curriculum requirements set forth by the Tennessee Board of Nursing and our accrediting agency, The Commission on Collegiate Nursing Education.

-Milligan University (MU) must provide documentation to our affiliate clinical agencies that the students in the nursing program have either:
+Therefore, Milligan University (MU) must provide documentation to affiliate clinical agencies that students in the nursing program have either: